typehero/typehero/challenges/typeof/prompt.md

 Have we said thank you, yet, for taking these TypeHero challenges?
 Well...
 THANK YOU!

-You're doing yourself a great service by improve your knowledge of TypeScript.
+You're doing yourself a great service by improving your knowledge of TypeScript.
 As you dig deeper, on your quest to become a TypeScript wizard, you're going to start noticing that there are almost two worlds.
 The "JavaScript" world and the "types" world.

 |                   | JavaScript world                                              | types world                                                                                                                                        |
 | ----------------- | ------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |